walidboutahargpt/Test/README.md

-# Lightweight HR Mini-System (Web)
+# Lightweight HR Mini-System (Streamlit)

-A macOS-friendly HR mini-system with a modern web UI.
+A macOS-friendly HR mini-system with a modern Streamlit UI.
 Manage employees, leave requests (نموذج إجازة), asset handovers (تسليم عهدة), and generate PDFs for forms and reports—all backed by a simple JSON file.

 ## Features
-- Responsive Flask UI with dashboard, employee list & detail pages, leave requests, asset handovers, and reports.
+- Responsive Streamlit UI with dashboard, employee directory, leave requests, asset handovers, and reports.
 - JSON datastore (`hr_data.json`) with automatic demo data seeding on first run (3 sample employees plus sample requests/handovers).
 - PDF generation (ReportLab) for leave requests, asset handovers, and consolidated HR reports saved to `forms_pdfs/` and `reports/`.
 - Quick filtering/search for employees, leave requests, and asset handovers.